Ms B Wright – email@example.com

 An A level in psychology is viewed as providing excellent grounding for a very large number of university courses, including those offered by the Russell Group.
 It may be seen as either a science or an arts subject and a number or our students have used this subject to go on to follow a career in medicine.

-Clinical, educational, occupational psychology, teaching, management, personnel, social work, selling, police work are to name a few careers this subject is useful for.
-The knowledge gained of people can be used in any area of employment.
+Careers that link with psychology include: clinical, educational, occupational psychology, teaching, management, personnel, social work, marketing, police work..
+Much of the knowledge gained about people and how we work can be used in any area of employment.